-New biomarker may help in detecting gliomasJanuary 16th, 2013 in Cancer /
+New biomarker may help in detecting gliomasJanuary 16, 2013 in Medicine & Health / Cancer

 Researchers using sophisticated genetic testing techniques have identified a promising new biomarker for diagnosis of glioma—the most common type of malignant brain tumor, reports the January issue of Neurosurgery, official journal of the Congress of Neurological Surgeons.